DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

     [1] 3.966805

-There is a special argument called `…`, which captures any other argument that does not correspond to those named in the function.
-It is used to pass arguments to other functions included in our function.
+There is a special argument called `…`, which captures any other argument not defined in the function.
+It is used to pass extra arguments to other functions inside it, making functions more flexible and extensible.

 ``` r
 ?plot